-Over one and a half decade, our Hydro-biological lab has been the ‘beating hart’ behind all our activities.
+Over one and a half decade, our Hydro-Biological lab has been the ‘beating hart’ behind all our activities.
 A fully equipped, state of the art laboratory at our premises in Den Oever (upper North of the Netherlands) where we conduct a wide variety on both organic, anorganic, biological content and chemical analyses.
 As a global player in Ballast Water Management (BWM) analysis, we are keen on maintaining and expanding our reputation in this dynamic area.
-But, our future goals and ambition stretch further.
+But, our future goals and ambition reach further.

 A deep search for aquatic life

 Testing the effectiveness of Ballast Water Treatment Systems (BWTS) of ships on all salinities (matrices) to prevent the spread and effects of invasive species.
 A major, world-wide challenge.
 Geographically, because ships operate globally and in all possible sea and coastal locations.
 But it has also led us deep into the search for life in our waters.
 What, in terms of biology, ecology, chemistry and the physical, makes organisms survive?
 To distinguish between life and death, viable and non-viable organisms.
 Our Hydro-biological lab provides answers for those questions.

 The list of water parameters that decide survival of aquatic life is long.
 The content of our analytical methods reflects this variety.
 Our water analyses ‘at a glance’:

 - Biological analyses: Survival and mortality of organisms: in the enormous groups of species of our surrounding waters we sample and analyse all species of 10 microns up to everything larger than 50 microns, including zooplankton and phytoplankton.
 For every possible salinity (matrice), fresh, brackish and marine waters;